magnusdv/verbalisr/README.md

 install.packages("verbalisr")
 ```

-Alternatively, the development version can be installed from GitHub
+Alternatively, the development version can be installed from GitHub:
-with:

 ``` r
 # install.packages("devtools")